 As with any new teaching model, a switch to the flipped classroom will generate a healthy amount of interest and excitement.
-At the end of the semester, instructors will have a wealth of new data, opinions, and ideas with which to move from a first-flip pilot to full-time flipping — and perhaps even to an institution-wide deployment.
+At the end of each semester, instructors will have a wealth of new data, opinions, and ideas with which to move from a first-flip pilot to full-time flipping — and perhaps even to an institution-wide deployment.

-As you complete your first semester, plan to take some time to evaluate how the pilot impacted the tone and tenor of your class’s regular sessions, the final marks your students earned, and how the whole new process worked for you as an instructor.
+As you complete your first year, plan to take some time to evaluate how the pilot impacted the tone and tenor of your class’s regular sessions, the final marks your students earned, and how the whole new process worked for you as an instructor.

 For most, the deciding measure of the success of a flipped classroom (or any new methodology) is its impact on students’ grades.
 In study after study, the flipped classroom has been a resounding success when it comes to exam grades, but each instructor and school will want to determine what success looks like to them.
 That will require digging into some data.